16 ‘Ilm 167 B.E. (Baha’i calendar)

 What makes people change?
 I think it starts by being clear on your values and practicing them.
 I try to do that with my efforts to live simply and live in community.
 I don’t own a car, and rent one only when I clearly need it.
 When this fact comes up in casual conversation, it frequently stimulates people’s curiosity, and if it doesn’t, no words I can say to them likely will either.
 Did legislation bring about the organic food movement, or did it start because people wanted to do things differently?
 Is it enough to support civil rights legislation and tell yourself you’re not racist?
 Or is it better to get to know a person of color well enough to learn what it’s REALLY like not to have white skin in this country, and truly reflect on the times you’ve given a person of color on the street that “funny vibe.”

 So that’s been my thinking lately.
 Of course I’ll vote on November 2 and I’ll vote my conscience.
 I still keep informed of the issues, and I do write my state and congressional representatives.
 But I’d rather make an effort to be the change than agitate for change.
-The latter is just too agitating.
+It’s just too agitating to play from a stacked deck of cards.